By Kristen Smith The Enterprise Bulletin

 Wasaga Beach Provincial Park staff have received about seven reports of bear sightings over the summer.

-"We tend to work with town officials just to make sure that there's up-to-date information available to the public," said Fisher.
+Park superintendent John Fisher says some sightings have been outside the provincial park and park staff has put up signs."We tend to work with town officials just to make sure that there's up-to-date information available to the public," said Fisher.

 Fisher says an important thing to do to avoid a run-in with a bear is keep your dog on a leash, particularly in forested areas.